ROCm/HIP/docs/faq.rst

 OpenCL does not support single-source compilation.

-As a result, the OpenCL syntax differs significantly from HIP, and porting tools must perform complex transformations, especially when it comes to templates or other C++ features in kernels.
+As a result, the OpenCL syntax differs significantly from HIP, and porting tools must perform complex transformations, especially regarding templates or other C++ features in kernels.

 To better understand the syntax differences, see :doc:`here<reference/terms>` or the :doc:`HIP porting guide <how-to/hip_porting_guide>`.